Pete Fowler

-Pete Fowler (born 1969 in Cardiff) is a Welsh artist best known for his artwork for the Welsh band Super Furry Animals and his Monsterism toys and goods.
+Pete Fowler (born 1969 in Cardiff) is a Welsh artist best known for his artwork for the band Super Furry Animals and his Monsterism toys and goods.
 He is a freelance illustrator and "monster maker" inspired by animals, music, folklore, myths, psychedelia and super nature.
 He has also worked on a number of other projects in the UK and Japan, such as television advertisements (Kia Picanto), as well as having art exhibitions in the UK and abroad.